Are you wondering, “Can a foreigner open a bank account in the US”? Well, the answer is, yes!

 As a foreigner, you need to be prepared to provide the right information.
 You also need to provide supporting documentation and you should be prepared with the right answers to meet each bank’s unique requirements.

 This might mean bringing a mountain of paperwork with you on your next trip.
 But if that’s what it takes to gain access to the many benefits of the US banking system (more on these below), it’s well worth the trouble.

-Now, the big question that you’re trying to answer is “Can a foreigner open a bank account in the US?”
+Now, the big question that you’re trying to answer is “Can I open a bank account in the United States as a foreign non-resident?”
 And as we’ve already shown you, they definitely can… but now it’s the bank’s turn to ask some questions.
 And this is where you need to pay attention.

 Generally speaking, when a foreigner is interested in opening a bank account in the US, the most important questions that they will be asked include:

-There are many reasons why you, as a foreigner, might want to open a bank account in the US.
+There are many reasons why you, as a foreigner, might want to open a US bank account.

-Whether you’re wondering “Can a foreigner open a bank account in the US?” because you want a USD savings account, low-cost USD transactional banking, to buy US real estate, access US investment products or anything in between doesn’t really matter.
+Whether you’re wondering if you can open a bank account in the United State because you want a USD savings account, low-cost USD transactional banking, to buy US real estate, access US investment products, or anything in between doesn’t really matter.

 Ultimately, regardless of your reasons, opening a bank account in the US as a foreigner is a profitable way for anyone to benefit from their banking relationships.